-In this day and age that demands we have an instant opinion about every single global issue, I wanted to take some time to reflect on the recent news of Ravi Zacharias’ sexual misconduct before I put thoughts to words.
+In this day and age that demands we have an instant opinion about every single global issue, I wanted to take some time to reflect on the recent news of Ravi Zacharias’ sexual misconduct before I put my thoughts to words.
 It’s been a couple of weeks since the findings of an independent investigation were released, so I thought now would be an appropriate time to talk about some lessons to be learned here.

 For those unfamiliar with Ravi, he was certainly one of the world’s most popular Christian speakers/evangelists/apologists in recent years.
 Earlier this year, he passed from cancer and the Christian world mourned.
 I didn’t follow Ravi the same way I follow other apologists, but I did learn some very valuable lessons from him.
 And, I felt saddened that such a powerful piece in spreading the message of the gospel was no longer in play.